 • The adhesive-backed bicycle frame number must be attached to the FRONT of the top tube.

 •The race number (tyvek) must be worn by BOTH relay members.
 One team member must wear his/her number on their back at SHOULDER height.
 The second team member must wear their number on their front.

-• If you enter the transition area or cross the finish line and your number is not clearly visible, you will be receive a 2 minute penalty.
+• If you enter the transition area or cross the finish line and your number is not clearly visible, you will receive a 2-minute penalty.

 • The 2-sided vinyl (adhesive-backed) bike frame number must be attached to the front of the top tube of your bicycle and for security reasons and may not be removed until you leave the leave the transition area.

 Refreshments are for competitors only.
 Please wear your race number when entering the buffet line.

 • Athletic Awards: Awards will be awarded to 1st, 2nd, 3rd overall teams and in the following combined age categories: 36-49, 50-59, 60-69, 70-79, 80-89, 90-99, 100-109, 110-119, 120-129, 130+.